Château Pavie: History

 Like other vineyards in Saint-Émilion such as Château Ausone, the Pavie vineyard dates back to Roman times.
 It takes its name from the orchards of peaches ("pavies") that used to stand there.
 The modern estate was assembled by Ferdinand Bouffard in the late 19th century by buying plots from several families.
 The plots were still managed separately, and the 9 hectares bought from the Pigasse family retained a separate identity as Château Pavie-Decesse.

 However Bouffard struggled with phylloxera, and at the end of World War I he sold it to Albert Porte, who sold it to Alexandre Valette in 1943.
 His grandson Jean-Paul Valette sold it to Gérard Perse in 1998 for $31 million.

-Perse is a Parisian millionaire and former cyclist who sold two supermarket chains to fund his entry into the wine business.
+Perse was a Parisian millionaire and former cyclist who sold two supermarket chains to fund his entry into the wine business.
 He bought Château Monbousquet in 1993, Château Pavie-Decesse in 1997, and Pavie in 1998.
 He ripped out most of the old equipment, building new temperature-controlled wooden fermentation vats, a new cellar, and a new irrigation system in the vineyard.
 He brought in the controversial wine consultant Michel Rolland, who has seen yields cut from 55 hl/ha to 30 hl/ha with severe pruning and green-harvesting and encouraged malolactic fermentation in the wine.
 The result has seen the wine become much more concentrated and intense.

 In 2012, Pavie was elevated to Premier Grand Cru Classé (A) status, which made it one of four such Saint-Émilion producers.